SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/block-blob/collect-logs.md

 ## Ingesting from Multiple Storage Accounts (Optional)

-If you want to ingest data into Sumo from multiple storage accounts, perform following tasks for each storage account separately.
+If you want to ingest data into Sumo Logic from multiple storage accounts, perform following tasks for each storage account separately.

 :::note
 The following steps assume you have noted down the resource group name, storage account name, and container name where the blobs will be ingested from.